How to Grow Tomatoes in Your Garden

 It is really important to use fertilizer!

 I have used Epsom salt and crushed eggshells.
 But I think the best is Sea Magic Dry Soluble Seaweed Extract Fertilizer.
-Get the smallest size you can because the one I have makes 66 Gallons.
+Get the smallest size you can because mine makes 66 Gallons.
 And it still needs to be diluted more.
 I am convinced my Seaweed Extract Fertilizer is going to last a lifetime.

 The directions are: Dissolve the contents of the package into a 1-gallon jug filled with warm water.
 This is your liquid concentrate.
 Store in a cool place.
-To use on plants in your garden, add 3 tsp. of liquid concentrate to each quart or liter of water.
-Or 1/2 cup to standard 2-gallon watering can.
+Add three tsp. of liquid concentrate to each quart or liter of water to use on plants in your garden.
+Or 1/2 cup of standard 2-gallon watering can.
 Apply every 2-3 weeks.

-I bought a one Gallon Lawn, Garden, and Multi-Purpose Sprayer with Foaming and Adjustable Nozzles to use to spread the fertilizer on all of my plants and vegetables.
+I bought a One-Gallon Lawn, Garden, and Multi-Purpose Sprayer with foam and adjustable nozzles to spread fertilizer on all my plants and vegetables.
 It’s so easy!
-And I like that you can fertilize the roots and not the entire plant.
+I like that you can fertilize the roots rather than the entire plant.

 Crushed eggshells can be a beneficial addition to the soil around tomato plants, providing a slow-release source of calcium, balancing soil pH, improving soil drainage and aeration, and acting as an organic fertilizer.
 Just rinse the eggshells, chop them in a blender or food processor, and sprinkle them in the hole before you plant.

 Mulching is good for tomato plants.
-To be honest, I haven’t mulched my gardens yet.
-Maybe next year?
+I haven’t mulched my gardens yet because I plant my plants so close together.

 Be sure to pick your tomatoes when they are ripe.
-Otherwise, they will fall into the dirt and not be edible to eat.
+Otherwise, they will fall into the dirt and be unusable.

 What Kind of Tomatoes Should You Grow?